microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/EchoBot/README.md

 ## Bot Registration

 1. Follow the instructions [Register a Calling Bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
 Take a note of the registered config values (Bot Id, MicrosoftAppId and MicrosoftAppPassword).
 You will need these values in the code sample config.
+NOTE: This step is creating an Azure Bot.
+If the bot is not created and configured correctly, the bot will not be able to join the meeting.

 1. Add the following Application Permissions to the bot: